awsdocs/aws-doc-sdk-examples/javav2/example_code/rekognition/Readme.md

 - **textVid** - The name of the video that contains text.
 - **celVid** - The name of the video that contains celebrities.
 - **topicArn** - An ARN value of a SNS topic (you can obtain this value from the AWS Management Console).
-- **topicArn** - An ARN value of an IAM role (you can obtain this value from the AWS Management Console).
+- **roleArn** - An ARN value of an IAM role (you can obtain this value from the AWS Management Console).

 **Note**: You must create an IAM role and a valid SNS topic.
 You need to reference these values in the properties file.
 If you do not set these values, the tests fail.
 For information, see [Configuring Amazon Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/api-video-roles.html).